 Jimages Photo Ideas

-Perhaps photographs are more than gear, numbers and processing.
-Looking at them, we viewers want to feel.
+Making a photograph, we want to share an important experience.
+Here, I want a viewer to feel emotions.
 The camera used, where the photo was taken, and whether or not it was manipulated do not matter.
-Subject matters.
-Idea matters, Emotional truth matters.
+Subjects matter.
+Emotional truth matters.

 We want to feel the truth in a way we've not quite felt it before.

 After debates about gear, sharpness and aesthetics fade away, the only image that lasts is the one that rings true to our emotional truth, our memory, associations and experiences.
 The photos that are true for you are the lasting ones.